 NC School Report Card Welcome Letter

-The report card online will be interactive and parents will have a variety of options for manipulating data results.
+The report card online will be interactive and parents will have a variety of options for reviewing data results.
 If, for instance, you would like to see how a particular population fared at an individual school, you will have the tools to access that data.
-Additionally, the report card will include Read to Achieve results, the newly established school letter grade calculations, and a variety of information about college readiness (ACT scores, WorkKeys data, and college success rates for individual schools).
+Additionally, the report card will include Read to Achieve results, and a variety of information about college readiness (ACT scores, WorkKeys data, and college success rates for individual schools).

-As you know, the 2014-2015 school year was the third year of implementation of a new set of standards.
 These standards aim to provide a deeper understanding of curriculum that is essential to student success upon graduation from high school.
-While the first year of implementation demonstrated a substantial change in achievement rates in our district and across North Carolina, our students are moving forward.
-The change has been in standards and measurement, not in student learning.
-We believe that holding students to these new and higher standards will enable us to prepare a generation of students who are college and workforce ready.
+Our students are moving forward.
+We believe that holding students to these standards will enable us to prepare a generation of students who are college and workforce ready.

 Please be assured that Chatham County Schools already has in place and will continue to develop and implement a multitude of programs that are designed to support and enhance instruction while increasing positive outcomes for our students.
 As you can see from this year’s report card, we are a competitive school district.

 In a typical school year, these assessments are designed to be taken at the same time, during face-to-face instruction, and after a full year of classroom instruction.
 The results from the 2020-2021 school year represent one of the most challenging times in education.
 Students in Chatham participated in remote instruction, hybrid instruction, and in-person instruction throughout the 2020-2021 school year.
 Despite these challenges, Chatham outperforms the state in virtually every grade level and subject.
 Specifically, Chatham had the following areas of success:

 - Chatham outperformed the state in reading for all grades in both grade-level proficiency and college- and career-readiness.